chaoss/community/docs/community-initiatives/chaosscast.md

 * Kate Stewart
 * Armstrong Foundjem
 * Sophia Vargas
+* Sean Goggins
+* Georg Link
+* Samantha Venia Logan
 * ... you?

 ### Guest

-A **guest** is requested to discuss up-front what they want to talk about and provide references.
+A **guest** is invited to participate in the podcast and may or may not be a member of CHAOSS.

 We have a [Planning Guests document](https://docs.google.com/document/d/1qxmC1k8SayChurIq2r91CR3r_KAThTwaNEMjA6DLGhE/edit) to keep track of who we want to invite.

 ### Coordinator

-A **coordinator** assists with the finer details of confirming podcast dates/times and acts as a central point of communication for all other roles.
-This role also sends out post-podcast thank you gifts.
+A **coordinator** assists with the scheduling, confirming podcast dates/times and acts as a central point of communication for all other roles.
+This role also publishes the episodes sends out post-podcast thank you gifts.
 This is currently assigned to the CHAOSS Community Manager.

 * [Elizabeth Barron](https://github.com/elizabethn)